MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ole-db-datasource-template.md

      > [!NOTE]
      > The test is performed on the workstation that you're using to run the template.
 If this workstation can't access the database, this test fails.
 When the template is completed, the query is run from the watcher nodes that you specify.

-12. Select  **Next**  when you have validated your connection string and query.
+12. Select  **Next**  when you've validated your connection string and query.
 13. Select the measurements that you want to monitor and set an error and warning threshold for each.
 Select  **Next**.
 14. Select one or more [Watcher Nodes](/previous-versions/system-center/system-center-2012-R2/hh457584%28v%3dsc.12%29) to run the monitor.
 15. Specify the frequency to run the monitor in the  **Run this query**  box.
 Select  **Next**.
 16. Review the summary of the monitor, and select  **Create**.
-17. If a Run As account with credentials that have access to the database does not exist, create an appropriate Run As account in the  **Administration**  workspace.
+17. If a Run As account with credentials that have access to the database doesn't exist, create an appropriate Run As account in the  **Administration**  workspace.
 For more information, see [How to Create a Run As Account](/previous-versions/system-center/system-center-2012-R2/hh321655%28v%3dsc.12%29).

      > [!NOTE]
      > To create and modify a Run As account, you must have administrative credentials for the management group.